Zaah91/lemonade-stand/README.md

 Small application for a lemonade stand.

 Can +5 when selling lemonade, and -2 when buying lemons.
-Got usage of localStorage, so the value is stored in the browser.
+Uses localStorage, so the value is stored in the browser.

 Run command:
 npm run dev